BrettJephson/additive-transform-js/README.md

 Small Javascript utility for CSS transforms.

-Based on my answer to this Stackoverflow question: http://stackoverflow.com/questions/20167239/how-to-mix-css3-transform-properties-without-overriding-in-realtime/20200863/#20200863.
+Based on my answer to this Stack Overflow question: http://stackoverflow.com/questions/20167239/how-to-mix-css3-transform-properties-without-overriding-in-realtime/20200863/#20200863.

 Takes a set of CSS transform rules and applies them to a node one by one - to create complicated transforms from simple rules.
 Rather than the CSS default behaviour of overriding previously applied transforms.